armthethinker/personal-site/projects/samsung.md

 **Patents**: I've produced [four+ spatial design patents](#patents) that are working their way through the USPTO.

-**Mentoring**: I'm there for my teammates when they a hand thinking about a spatial design problem or how to navigate Samsung.
+**Mentoring**: I'm there for my teammates when they are thinking through spatial design problems or figuring out how to navigate Samsung.
 "
 %}